sonic-net/SONiC/doc/dhcp_server/port_based_dhcp_server_high_level_design.md

 **show dhcp_server option**

-This command is used to show dhcp_server customized option
+This command is used to show dhcp_server customized option.

 - Usage
   ```